sveinung/salt-intro/Steps.md

 VeeWee template stolen from mattmcclean

 1. gem install vagrant
+   + visualbox

 2. gem install veewee

+While in the folder above definitions/

+3. (if defining a new box)
-3. vagrant basebox define 'ubuntu-10.10-salt' 'ubuntu-10.10-server-amd64'
+   vagrant basebox define 'ubuntu-10.10-salt' 'ubuntu-10.10-server-amd64'

-4. vagrant basebox build 'ubuntu-10.10-salt'
+(if using the existing box, use 'ubuntu-11.10-server-amd64-salt096' as below)

-   vagrant basebox build ubuntu-11.10-server-amd64-salt096
+4. vagrant basebox build ubuntu-11.10-server-amd64-salt096

 5. vagrant basebox validate ubuntu-11.10-server-amd64-salt096